spartrekus/FLTK-Office-Suite/README.md

 # To Compile/Install:
 See Readme in the archive of this github project.

-# The Project is ALIVE !
+# The Project is ALIVE and Under Development !
 Work in Progress like Always !!

 Current version: 0.1 (early beta)